Model-theoretic properties of nilpotent groups and Lie algebras

 where $u_{j} \in \mathbb{F}_{p}$ and the $\chi_{j}$ are Lie monomials in $a$ and $b$ of degree $\geq 3$. \item A subset $K \subseteq G$ is a subgroup of $G$ if and only if $K \subseteq L$ is a Lie subalgebra. \item A subset $I$ is a normal subgroup of $G$ if and only if $I$ is an ideal of $L$. \item A function from the underlying set $G = L$ to itself is an endomorphism of the group $G$ if and only if it is an endomorphism of the Lie algebra $L$.
 In particular, the automorphism groups $\mathrm{Aut}(L)$ and $\mathrm{Aut}(G)$ coincide as permutation groups. \end{enumerate} \end{fact}

-Note that Fact \ref{Lazard facts} implies that if $L$ is a Lie algebra over $\mathbb{F}_{p}$ of nilpotence class $\leq c$, that $G$ is a group of nilpotence class $\leq c$ of exponent $p$, and that $L$ and $G$ are in correspondence with one another, then a sequence $(H_{i})_{1 \leq i \leq c+1}$ is a Lazard series for $G$ if and only if it is a Lazard series for $L$.
+Note that Fact \ref{Lazard facts} implies if $L$ is a Lie algebra over $\mathbb{F}_{p}$ of nilpotence class $\leq c$, the group $G$ is of nilpotence class $\leq c$ of exponent $p$, and $L$ and $G$ are in correspondence with one another, then a sequence $(H_{i})_{1 \leq i \leq c+1}$ is a Lazard series for $G$ if and only if it is a Lazard series for $L$.